6twenty/modest_model/README.md

 These allow your ModestModel models to act almost the same as an ActiveRecord model, but without the database.
 You can mass-assign attributes, add validations, add translations, and call familiar methods like `model_name.human`.

-Please refer to chapter 2, Building Models with Active Model, from [Crafting Rails Applications](http://pragprog.com/book/jvrails/crafting-rails-applications) for an in-depth explanation of the inner workings of ModestModel.
+ModestModel was extracted from the Mail Form gem described in chapter 2, "Building Models with Active Model", of [Crafting Rails Applications](http://pragprog.com/book/jvrails/crafting-rails-applications) by Jose Valim.
+This chapter therefore provides an excellent in-depth explanation of the inner workings of ModestModel.

 ## Credits